Purchasing With a Tax-Deferred Payment (TDP)

 - Career plans.
 Plan to have the agreement paid off well in advance of any career change or retirement.
 Once you stop working for an employer who is a member of the Public School Employees Retirement System, the TDP ends and you can't purchase the remaining balance.

 You will pay off the balance in about And you will pay

 $157 (minimum scheduled deduction) 15 years $48, 679

 - Cost of interest.
 Although you must pay off the TDP agreement in less than 15 years, you can reduce interest charges by paying more than the minimum amount required.
 For example, if you pay an extra $43 a pay period toward a $30,000 balance, you will pay off the agreement six years earlier and save $7,000 in interest.

-review how different payment options will affect your TDP agreement.
+Use the TDP Calculator to review how different payment options will affect your TDP agreement.

 TDP deductions do not count as 403(b) deductions nor do they count against 403(b) deductions.
 Since TDP deductions are taken before 403(b) deductions, however, they lower the amount of your compensation available to be contributed to 403(b) plans.

 |Ms. Librarian works part-time, and wants to put as much of her $20,000 annual salary as possible into her 403(b) account.
 In 2013, the maximum allowed by Congress is $17,500 per year.
 She also has $200 held out of her biweekly paychecks on a TDP agreement, for $5,200 a year.
 From her gross wages of $20,000 she subtracts $2,000 (10 percent) for required deductions, the $5,200 for her TDP agreement.
 That leaves her $12,800.
 That's the most she can put into her 403(b) - less than the maximum allowed by law.|